Skip to Content

 Still, should the members vote against the deal, the strike might start once again.
 And such a rejection of a tentative labor deal is not unheard of.

-Just last month, the International Association of Machinists (IAM) and jet maker Boeing reached a tentative deal that union leaders recommended their 33,000 members accept and even described as the best deal they had ever negotiated with the company.
+Just last month, the International Association of Machinists (IAM) and jet maker Boeing (BA) reached a tentative deal that union leaders recommended their 33,000 members accept.
+The leadership even described it as the best deal they had ever negotiated with the company.
 But union members voted nearly unanimously to reject it and have remained on strike since September 13.

 The port strike was still in its early days, but it would have had broad ramifications for the US economy the longer it continued.

-Business groups have been calling on the Biden administration to order strikers back to work.
+For weeks, business groups had been calling on the Biden administration to order strikers back to work.
 The work stoppage threatened the supply of everything from bananas to liquor to European luxury cars, all with the busy holiday shopping season less than two months away.
 And those shortages could have resulted in upward pressure on prices.

-But President Joe Biden had refused to use powers he has under the Taft-Hartley Act to block or end the strike, saying he would not interfere with the collective bargaining process.
-Biden, Vice President Kamala Harris and Secretary of Transportation Pete Buttigieg had all called on the USMX to negotiate a deal with the ILA that fairly shared the record profits with members.
+But Biden had refused to use powers he has under the Taft-Hartley Act to block or end the strike, saying he would not interfere with the collective bargaining process.
+Biden, Harris and Secretary of Transportation Pete Buttigieg had all called on the USMX to negotiate a deal with the ILA that fairly shared its record profits with members.

 Shipping rates soared during and immediately after the pandemic, as supply chains snarled and demand surged.
-According to analyst John McCown, industry profits from 2020-2023 topped $400 billion, which is believed to be more than the industry had previously made in total since containerization started in 1957.
+According to analyst John McCown, industry profits from 2020 to 2023 topped $400 billion, which is believed to be more than the industry had previously made in total since containerization started in 1957.

 The USMX said on Monday that it had offered workers a nearly 50% raise over the six-year life of the contract, which comes to an average raise of $3 an hour per year on top of the current top hourly base wage of $39.
 The union had been demanding $5 an hour per year, according to ILA President Harold Daggett.
 That would have raised hourly pay by about 77% over the life of the deal.